thiblahute/meson-website/Reference-manual.md

 - <tt>add_install_script</tt> causes the script given as an argument to be run during the install step, this script will have the environment variables <tt>MESON_SOURCE_ROOT</tt>, <tt>MESON_BUILD_ROOT</tt> and <tt>MESON_INSTALL_PREFIX</tt> set

+- `add_postconf_script` will run the executable given as an argument after all project files have been generated.
+This script will have the environment variables `MESON_SOURCE_ROOT` and `MESON_BUILD_ROOT` set.
+All additional arguments are passed as parameters.

 - <tt>current_source_dir</tt> returns a string to the current source directory

 - <tt>current_build_dir</tt> returns a string to the current build directory